Workhouse - Work Release-Huber

 Out of County Inmates

 If you have been sentenced in another county, and the Court has authorized to serve time in another county, you must meet the criteria established for this program.
 To see if you qualify, you will need to schedule an appointment by calling Workhouse Operations at 763-324-4860.
 Upon being accepted, you will need a copy of your sentencing order stating you may serve your time in another county at your own expense and a letter from your employer with your work schedule.
-The fee for inmates serving a sentence from another county is $60 per day, plus a $30 administration fee.
+The fee for residents serving a sentence from another county is $60 per day, plus a $30 administration fee.

 Fees and Payments